Exawind/amr-wind/docs/sphinx/user/inputs_incflo.rst

 .. input_param:: incflo.use_godunov

-   **type:** Boolean, optional, default = false
+   **type:** Boolean, optional, default = true

-   Specifies which advection scheme to use: either method of lines (false) or Godunov (true).
+   Specifies which advection scheme to use: either Godunov (true) or method of lines (false).
-   The method of lines is the default option but Godunov is more accurate, can handle a larger CFL number, and more computational efficient.
+   Godunov the default approach and has many advantages over the method of lines (MOL): better accuracy, stability at larger CFL numbers, and greater computational efficiency.
+Setting this argument to false is not recommended, and active use or development relying on the method of lines (MOL) is very sparse.

 .. input_param:: incflo.godunov_type